Austin-Wong-17/bsv/docs/ecies.md

 # ECIES
-`bsv/ecies` is a library that work with bsv's private/public keys.
+`tbc/ecies` is a library that work with tbc's private/public keys.

 It provide electrum compatible ECIES message by default.